MischaD/BeyondFID/README.md

     pip install -e .

 ## Preparation
-There are two potential ways to define datasets:
+There are three potential ways to define datasets:

 1. **Folders:**